leadouchet/ProjetC-/README.md

 ### Class Environment
 Best_fit : Find the neigboor with the best fitness around a box and return its coordinates into a vector.

+Run : This function run the cellular proliferation for a time (given as argument).
+Every T time the middle is refresh.
+The cycle function is called for every step dt.
+This function create a csv file containing the Ga and Gb number at each cycle.